ElizaLo/NLP-Natural-Language-Processing/Language Models/README.md

 <img src="https://raw.githubusercontent.com/ElizaLo/NLP-Natural-Language-Processing/master/Language%20Models/img/temperature.png" width="713" height="201"/>

 It’s usually best to set a low temperature for tasks where the desired output is well-defined.
 Higher temperature may be useful for tasks where variety or creativity are desired, or if you'd like to generate a few variations for your end users or human experts to choose from.

+**Use a low temperature when extracting data**

+_For example,_ we’ve set the temperature low because we’re looking for straight-forward answers to questions that the customer comment provides.
+We’re not asking the model to try to be creative with its responses – especially for yes or no questions.

+‼️ The actual completion you see may differ because the API is stochastic by default.
+This means that you might get a slightly different completion every time you call it, even if your prompt stays the same.
+You can control this behavior with the [temperature](https://beta.openai.com/docs/api-reference/completions/create#completions/create-temperature) setting.

 ### 💭 Conclusions